Reflecting Upon Irreducible Mind

 Nevertheless,

-only explain variations within the limits of a certain species.
-In 1973,
+can only explain variations within the limits of a certain species.
+In

-the French biologist Pierre Grassé (L'Evolution du Vivant" wrote that
+1973, the French biologist Pierre Grassé (L'Evolution du Vivant" wrote

-proof of Darwinian evolution "...Is merely the observation of demographic
+that proof of Darwinian evolution "...Is merely the observation

-factors, local fluctuations of genotypes and of geographic distributions.
+of demographic factors, local fluctuations of genotypes and of geographic

-The observed species have often remained practically unchanged for hundreds
+distributions.
+The observed species have often remained practically unchanged

-of years!"
+for hundreds of years!"
 This phenomenon is familiar to palaeontologists.
-It has

-led S.J.
-Gould and N. Eldredge (2) to formulate the theory of "punctuated
+It has led S.J.
+Gould and N. Eldredge (2) to formulate the theory of

-equilibrium", according to which most species appear suddenly in the
+"punctuated equilibrium", according to which most species appear suddenly

 Proof of this (previously described by Cuvier in the XVIII century)